 Basement Reimagining

 When working with a family in Chicago, I saw firsthand how their damp, dark basement became the heart of their home.
-The key was addressing the fundamental issues first.
+Addressing fundamental issues like moisture control was the crucial first step before any aesthetic improvements could begin.

 Approach: